ehutt/text2topics/README.md

 pip install -r requirements.txt
 ```

+3. See the example directory for a step by step usage example in a notebook.

+## Advanced Usage

-3. If first time running, download needed models.
+If first time running, you must download some important models.
 Note: this may take some time (it's 788 MB).

 ```
 python config.py
 ```

-## Usage

 ### Example 1